Charleyung1/aws-eks-gitops-platform/README.md

 ## ArgoCD Synchronization

-ArgoCD continuously ensures the live Kubernetes cluster matches the desired Git state.

-Automatic features include:

-- Continuous Synchronization
-- Self-Healing
-- Automatic Pruning
+ArgoCD implements the GitOps deployment model by continuously monitoring the Helm repository for configuration changes.
+Whenever the CI pipeline updates the application image tag, ArgoCD detects the commit, compares the desired state stored in Git with the live Kubernetes cluster, and automatically performs a rolling deployment.
+Self-healing and automatic pruning ensure the cluster always remains synchronized with the repository.

 > 📷 **Screenshot 9 – ArgoCD Healthy & Synced**